JerryEgit/web-sprint-challenge-advanced-css-and-intro-js/README.md

 Please answer the following questions below, you may edit the readme file to include your answers below the question.

-1. How would you describe acessibility on the web to someone new to programming?
+1. How would you describe acessibility on the web to someone new to programming? its how many people reguardless how the access the web are able to see or obtain info from the web weather its someone on a mobile device tring to veiw websites normally shown on desktops or a blind person being able to interprit it through sound via alt attributes and semantic code that their readers pick up nearly anyone has web access
 2. Talk about 3 different things you can do to ensure your website is accessible.

 3. How would you explain the concept of a variable to someone new to programming?
 4. What is the purpose of using functions in code?
 5. How do you access a key inside of an object inside of an array?